ecalder6/azure-gaming/README.md

 * Network ID: network ID of your zero tier VPN.
 * Steam username and password: your steam login credentials.

 **Note: your admin and steam credentials will be stored in plain-text in the VM.
+If you follow the manual instructions below, only your admin credentials will be stored in plain-test.
 See Q & A for more.**

 After filling these in, check on I agree the terms and click on purchase.
 A VM with a M60 graphics card will be automatically deployed and configured for you.
 Note that the setup process will take around 15 minutes (1 hour + if you choose to update Windows).